Welcome to another exciting installment of Tuesday Debut!

 I’m thrilled to introduce Tuesday Debut-ess Dawn Young and her fabulously fun picture book, The Night Baafore Christmas!

 Illustrated by Pablo Pino

 It’s Christmas Eve and Bo can’t sleep, so he starts counting sheep.
 But when the sheep get a glimpse of the Christmas goodies, they scatter, wreaking holiday mayhem all over the house.
 With a house full of sheep and a mess to clean, will Bo get to sleep before Santa comes?
 Find out in this hilarious story of a night before Christmas gone baa-dly wrong.

-SUSANNA: Welcome, June!
-Thank you so much for joining us today!
+SUSANNA: Welcome, Dawn!
+And thank you so much for stopping by to chat with us today and share your journey to publication!
 Where did the idea for this book come from?

 SUSANNA: How long did it take you to write this book?

 DAWN: Years!
 I began writing the story in 2008.
 Getting feedback from my critique partners and creating dummies were a big part of getting the book to where it is today.
 I love to write in rhyme, and I wanted this story to be in rhyme.
 Knowing that most publishers prefer prose because too often (they say) they see rhyme that is subpar, I worked on my perfecting my rhyming skills.
 Also, I wanted this story to be fun and funny, so I focused on wordplay and humor.

 SUSANNA: Did you go through many revisions?

 DAWN: This story went through many, many, many revisions.
 Even after adding the sheep, the story went through rounds and rounds of revisions.
 Early drafts were written in first person, and now the story is in third person.
 Playing around with POV is a great exercise.